-Select "Customise your embed styles" to open the embed code generator.
+Select "Customise" to open the embed code generator.

-The embed code has now been updated to reflect your new embed styling and options.
+The embed code has now been updated to reflect the new embed options and colour styling you just created.
 This code can now be copied and pasted to your website.

-It's important to note that the "Customise Embed Code" feature is essentially an Embed Code generator - it generates the embed code needed for your website.
+It's important to note that the "Customise Embed Code" feature is essentially an Embed Code generator - it generates the embed code needed for your website based on the options you select.
 However, the code is not saved when you close the module options page.
-This is intended functionality, allowing you flexibility to use the generator to create multiple custom embed codes, perhaps for use in different parts of your website.
+This is intended functionality, allowing you flexibility to use the generator to create multiple custom embed codes; perhaps for use in different parts of your website.
 Each time you open the Embed settings page, the default embed code is displayed.
 You must therefore copy and paste your embed code (perhaps to a text file or Word document) before closing the page to avoid losing your changes.

-Having first pasted your embed code into your website, you can now use the remaining module options to manage what your newcomer connect form looks like.
-Changes made here do not require you to re-paste the embed code; your embedded form will automatically update to reflect the settings you make and save.
+Having first pasted your embed code into your website, you can now use the remaining module options (explained below) to customise what your newcomer form looks like.
+Changes made here do not require you to re-paste the embed code to your website; your embedded form will automatically update to reflect the changes to the form's settings you now make and save.